-3.48 The regulatory body should prepare a programme of review and assessment of the commissioning process.
+- 3.48 The regulatory body should prepare a programme of review and assessment of the commissioning process.
 Before the start of commissioning, the regulatory body should review and approve the commissioning programme as required by national practice.
 Where appropriate, hold points should be established in order to assess test results before regulatory authorization may be given to proceed as required by national practice.
-During commissioning the regulatory body should perform inspections to verify that the commissioning activities conform to applicable requirements.

-3.49 Before authorizing the loading of nuclear fuel or initial criticality, the regulatory body should complete as appropriate the review and assessment of such aspects as:

-- preliminary final safety analysis report; - the as-built design of the plant; - the results of pre-operational tests; - the operational limits and conditions (OLCs); - the specific limits and conditions for operation during the commissioning of the plant from first criticality to full power; - the adequacy of safety significant operating procedures and instructions, including emergency operating procedures and accident management procedures; - the staffing and management structure of the plant and arrangements for ensuring that qualification and training are performed; - the arrangements to ensure quality for all commissioning, operation and maintenance activities; - the records and reporting system; - the radiation protection programme; - onsite emergency preparedness; - the arrangements for commissioning and operation activities (including periodic testing, maintenance, inspection and surveillance); - the arrangements for configuration control, especially control of plant modifications; - the adequacy of the arrangements for security; - the fulfilment of the applicable requirements in respect of safeguards and accounting for fissile and radioactive materials;
+During commissioning the regulatory body should perform inspections to verify that the commissioning activities conform to applicable requirements. - 3.498 Before authorizing the loading of nuclear fuel or and before initial criticality, the regulatory body should complete as appropriate the review and assessment of such aspects as: - preliminary the draft of the final safety analysis report; - the as-built design of the plant; - the results of pre-operational tests; - the operational limits and conditions (OLCs); - the specific limits and conditions for operation during the commissioning of the plant from first criticality to full power; - the adequacy of safety significant operating procedures and instructions, including emergency operating procedures and accident management procedures; - the staffing and management structure of the plant and arrangements for ensuring that qualification and training are performed; - the arrangements to ensure quality for all commissioning, operation and maintenance activities;

-3.50 Before licensing and/or authorizing routine operation at full power, the regulatory body should complete the review and assessment of:

-- the results of commissioning tests and their analysis; - the updated final safety analysis report and updated operational limits and conditions;
+- the records and reporting system; - the radiation protection programme; - onsite emergency preparedness; - the arrangements for commissioning and operation activities (including periodic testing, maintenance, inspection and surveillance); - the arrangements for configuration control, especially control of plant modifications; - the adequacy of the arrangements for security; - the fulfilment of the applicable requirements in respect of safeguards and accounting for fissile-nuclear and radioactive materials; - 3.5049 Before licensing and/or authorizing routine operation at full power, the regulatory body should complete the review and assessment of: - the results of commissioning tests and their analysis; - \\\the updated final safety analysis report and updated operational limits and conditions; - the updated as built changes to the plant that took place during commissioning.